mgumz/vopher/README.md

 **curl** is easy to install and available everywhere.
 But it is a bit stupid on its own.
 I would have to write a lot of what **vopher** does on its own in a real programming language 'x'.
 Or `VimL` (vimscript).
+Or `Lua` (for neovim).
 Which would lead to even more code and maybe an additional interpreter which might need even more stuff.
 On Windows the curl-binary which supports https weighs ~ 1.6mb.
 A python installer for Windows weighs ~ 17mb, installed ~ 60mb.
 Yeah, one could create a standalone binary with something like **PyInstaller**.
 This does not give anything substantially better than the **Golang**-produced binary and it's builtin networking and concurrency powers.

 > But Python and Ruby are just a `brew install` away!